lupyuen/lupyuen.github.io/src/star64.md

 First we decompile the Kernel Image...

-# Decompile Armbian Kernel Image with Ghidra
+# Decompile Kernel with Ghidra

 _Can we actually see the RISC-V Code inside the Linux Kernel?_

 Yep!
-Let's decompile the Armbian Kernel Image with [__Ghidra__](https://github.com/NationalSecurityAgency/ghidra), the popular tool for Reverse Engineering.
+Let's decompile the Armbian Kernel Image with [__Ghidra__](https://github.com/NationalSecurityAgency/ghidra), the popular tool for Reverse Engineering...

 1. In Ghidra, create a __New Project__